-If your N-400 Application for Naturalization is denied, you will receive a Notice of Denial that will state the factual and legal reasons for the decision.
+If U.S. Citizenship and Immigration Services (USCIS) denies your N-400 Application for Naturalization, it will send you a Notice of Denial stating the factual and legal reasons for its decision.
 This notice will include a statement telling you that you have the right to accept the denial or to request a hearing before an Immigration Officer, using Form N-336 "Request for a Hearing on a Decision in Naturalization Proceedings" under Section 336 of the Immigration and Nationality Act (I.N.A.).

-The hearing provides you an opportunity to have your application reviewed at an administrative level.
-If you believe that your application was denied for the wrong reasons, a hearing gives you the chance to prove this.
+The hearing would give you an opportunity to have your application for U.S. citizenship reviewed at an administrative level.
+If you believe that your application was denied for the wrong reasons, a hearing could be your best chance to prove this.
 But it could also be a waste of time.
 Here, we'll discuss whether requesting such a hearing is a good idea, or whether it makes more sense to simply start over with a new application for naturalized U.S. citizenship.

 The most important factor you will need to consider before requesting a hearing is the reason for denial of your application for naturalized U.S. citizenship.
-Form N-336 must be submitted with additional evidence and/or a legal brief that supports your position.
-You will want to feel confident that the officer of U.S. Citizenship and Immigration Services (USCIS) was wrong and that you have the documentation to prove it.
+When you prepare Form N-336, you'll need to also submit evidence and/or a legal brief that supports your position.
+You will want to feel confident that the USCIS officer was wrong and that you have the documentation to prove it.
 If you're just not sure, or actually realize that USCIS's decision was correct, filing a hearing might not be a productive path to take.

 USCIS must schedule a hearing within 180 days of receiving a timely filed Form N-336.
 Your application will be assigned to a new officer—that is, one who did not examine your original application.

 The officer will have the authority to review any part of the administrative record that was created as part of your initial examination, as well as request new evidence or testimony.
-After reviewing your case, the officer has discretion to conduct a full hearing as though a decision had never been made on the application (this type of hearing is referred to as de novo), or to utilize a less formal review procedure.
+After reviewing your case, the officer has discretion to conduct a full hearing as though a decision had never been made on the application (this type of hearing is referred to as de novo) or to utilize a less formal review procedure.